aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 ## Introduction

-You don't need to worry about installing Tatin if you use version 19.0 or later versions of Dyalog: Tatin will be available in `⎕SE` after a standard installation anyway.
+You don't need to worry about installing Tatin if you use version 19.0 or later of Dyalog: Tatin will be available in `⎕SE` after a standard installation anyway.

 However, installing and updating is, as far as the Tatin client is concerned, _the same thing_, because updating the Tatin client basically means removing the old version and installing a new one.